 As for wood smokers, you will need to get to the firebox and manually refuel the smoker.
 One common type of wood smokers is an offset smoker where you have a separate firebox.

-The separate firebox will allow you to refuel the smoker without opening the chamber or the main body where the meat is so you do not lose too much heat.
+The separate firebox in the offset smoker will allow you to refuel the smoker without opening the chamber or the main body where the meat is so you do not lose too much heat in the offset chamber.

 Both wood and pellet smokers have temperature control.
 This may come digitally or manually where you have to turn vents and airways to produce the desired temperature.